mgavin/What-if...-/README.md

 It will help you imagine what it would look like if you had the ability to *\*perfectly\** cancel your pitch during situations where you dodge, like during a half flip, or during a speed flip, or any other situation.

+---

 Possible changes:
   - Adding the ability to assign multiple keys to bind (this may come out as a separate plugin)
   - Other "what if" questions?
-I don't know.
-I have so many other things that I want to work on that I'm not interested in thinking it up.
+    - I don't have any that I'm currently considering.
+I have so many other things that I want to work on that I'm not interested in thinking any up.
 Maybe if I get inspired, I'll change that.

+<font style="font-size:22px">If there are any issues with the usage of the plugin, PLEASE! submit them  [HERE](https://github.com/mgavin/What-if...-/issues)!</font>